DevJosephLee/Final-Project/README.md

 A full-stack web application for food enthusiasts who want to review chefs.

 ## Inspiration
+I've always wanted to make opportunities for talented chefs out there that can work without working for a restaurant.
+I got the inspiration from Yelp, but for Chefs!
 I wanted to make an app where users can not only communicate freely with chefs, but also, easily look up information about chefs, rate, and comment about them.
-In the near future, I plan on implementing a feature where users can book private chefs.
+In the near future, I plan on implementing a feature where users can book private chefs to come cook for users at the comfort of their own home.

 ## Live Demo
 https://chef-connect-1.herokuapp.com/